Laufire/laufire/Notes.rst

 Pending
 -------

+* Fix filesys.collectPaths.
+It has a lot of differences from the existing glob libraries.
+Also try to yield paths instead of returnig them.

+* Setting 'logLevel' through ecstore init hooks, isn't working if the underlying logger was loaded by some other module, before initialization (this loggerd will have the default name <unnamed*).

+* Ensure that ecstores opened with *getStore* couldn't be corrupted, accidentally while importing.

 * Restructure the Config format, especially for the settings keys like **Paths** (for Gateway Config) etc.

 * Add a module for cryptography, especially to help with storing sensitive data on ecstore.
 Live hooks could be used to encrypt and decrypt the values.